International Mountain Day and the Glories of Taiwan’s Uplands

 February 28th, 2020

 Not every nature-lover coming to Taiwan has time to immerse themselves in the mountainous interior.
-For those who can’t spare more than half a day away from the big city — or who prefer carefully-managed ecosystems to true wilderness — botanical gardens are excellent places to understand why Taiwan has been called a ‘biodiversity hot-spot’. […]
+For those who can’t spare more than half a day away from the big city — or who prefer curated ecosystems to true wilderness — botanical gardens are excellent places to understand why Taiwan has been called a ‘biodiversity hot-spot’. […]

 Read more »